kimdurante/intro-to-gdal/content/indexmosiac.md

 ## Indexing Raster Tiles
 <br/>
-Create a polygon boundary containing attributes for each input file and a polygon geometry outlining the extent
+The `gdaltindex` utility creates a polygon boundary containing features for each input file and a polygon geometry outlining the extent.

-From one raster
+To create an index from one raster file

 ```
 $ gdaltindex SF1987_index.geojson SF1987.tif